anchit-chandran/ms-blog-langraphjs/blog.md

 More simply, nodes are functions that do work, edges are functions that choose what work to do, and the state tracks data throughout the workflow.

+The [official documentation](https://langchain-ai.github.io/langgraphjs/concepts/low_level/#graphs) is a great resource to learn more.

-Let's illustrate this using a simple example: based on the user's input, we'll reply with an excellent programming joke or useful random fact.
+We'll work towards creating a workflow which, based on the user's input, will reply with an excellent programming joke or useful random fact.

 But first, let's build the most basic graph possible.

 ## Hello World Graph

-First, import the necessary modules at the top of your file:
+Import the necessary modules at the top of your file:

 ```ts
 import { StateGraph, START, END, StateGraphArgs } from "@langchain/langgraph";